Written by Jamie Bantleman

 Let’s break it down very clearly for all you ladies that find it ridiculously hard to lose that persistent fat from your legs.
 Bare with me, there are some facts that may shock or surprise you, but do not underestimate the importance of doing all of these things that I am about to write about.

 Oestrogen is the hormone in which develops body fat, particularly on the Quads, Hamstrings and Glutes.
 However, we induce the hormone by many different methods, some in which we can and we cannot avoid.
 Let’s start with what we CAN avoid; first of all, our eating methods.
-High sugar diets have been shown to create an increase in many things such as cancers, heart disease and diabetes.
-Alongside these horrible things, is the rise in oestrogen levels.

 Take out processed sugar, including low-fat/fat-free products.
 Increase protein intake, use grass fed organic meats, oily fish and good healthy fats such as nuts, avocado and coconut oil.
 Vital uses of green vegetables in order to create alkalinity.
 Great vegetables such as spinach, broccoli, kale and watercress all amazing uses in the nutrition plan.

 Look at toxicity.
 The environment is key and decides whether or not we live in a healthy area.
 Xenoestrogen is a type of oestrogen which is found in some pesticides, fuels, drugs and plastics.
 These can create a hugely negative environment and increase oestrogen in the bodies.